zeroping/PowerPoleDist/README.md

 Then, solder all of the smaller through-hole components.
 This should be relatively straight forward.

 The LEDs can be soldered directly on the board, or you can raise them up to get them to poke through the top of the case.
 If you raise them up, I recommend measuring and cutting 10 little scraps of wire insulation, and using that wire insulation to get the LEDs at the right height.
+Since the PCB silkscreen isn't super clear, the flat side / short leg of the LED goes away from the PowerPoles.

 Decide if you want the LEDs to be on all the time, or just when you press the fuse check button.
 If you want them on all the time, short JP1 with some solder.
 Be aware, the current-limiting resistors for the LEDs were chosen to be pretty bright, so you might choose larger resistances for R1-R10 if you want them on all the time.